ForrestSanbao/BaiduMusic/README.md

 # BaiduMusic

-Baidu iOS items By Samboo.
+BaiduMusic （iOS items） By Samboo.

 Thank you for your support!